RobertYermakov/ISO8583-Message-Client-java/README.md

 # ISO-8583 Java Lib

-#### ISO8583 Message Packer and Unpakcer with ISOClient for communication with iso server
+#### ISO8583 Message Packer and Unpacker with ISOClient for communication with iso server
 ###### (Supporting both Blocking IO and NIO)
 ###### (Supporting SSL/TLS)